-Saturday jobs are no longer a rite of passage for teenagers who now rely on short-term “gigs” to earn money, a survey has found.
+A survey has found that Saturday jobs are no longer a rite of passage.
+Especially for teenagers who now rely on short-term “gigs” to earn money.

-Only 23% of teens surveyed have a once-a-week job compared to 43% of their parents when they were younger, financial services provider OneFamily found.
+Financial services provider OneFamily found that only 23% of teens surveyed have a once-a-week job.
+Compared to 43% of their parents when they were younger.

-A quarter of teens in full-time education said weekend roles no longer exist, while one in six felt businesses do not want to employ young people.
+A quarter of teens in full-time education said weekend roles no longer exist.
+Additionally one in six felt businesses do not want to employ young people.

-Some older teens reported using apps to find odd jobs, such as mowing the lawn, to earn some quick money – something their parents would not have had access to.
+Some older teens reported using apps to find odd jobs.
+Things like mowing the lawn, to earn some quick money – something their parents would not have had access to.

 More than a third (37%) of those earning money from odd jobs believe it is the most lucrative way of working.

-Four in 10 teens earning money do so to save up for big expenses such as a holiday or a new gadget.
+Four in 10 teens earning money, do it to save up for big expenses such as a holiday or a new gadget.